MartsTech/uber-clone/README.md

 ## Setup

 Clone this repo to your desktop and run `yarn install` to install all the dependencies.
-Then run `expo start` to start the application locally
+Then run `expo start` to start the application locally.

-Change the .env.example file to .env.local and fill the empty fields
+Change the .env.example file to .env.local.

-Create a billing account in Google Clound and add Places, Directions and Distance Matrix as APIs Then create an API key and add it to your .env file
+Create a billing account in Google Clound and add Places, Directions and Distance Matrix as APIs.

+Then create an API key and add it to your .env file

 ---